 There are no railways situated on the island, in fact, the only way to get anywhere is either by the road or by a handful or ferry rides.
 The taxi-fare from the airport will vary from 15-40 euros, depending on the distance, and since we speak about a country with 316 square kilometres, your the drive should not take longer than 1 hour, regardless of the destination.

 Generally speaking, public transport covers the whole territory of Malta, but at times of summer, it slightly reflects the Mediterranean style, meaning of not always strict punctuality.
-Which might not disturb someone from Italy, but can annoy a little someone from Switzerland or the Scandinavian countries.
+This might not disturb someone from Italy, but can annoy a little someone from Switzerland or the Scandinavian countries.
 In case of planning to take the bus, your fare will cost 1.5 euros and each ticket can be used for two hours, limitless times.
-However, especially in the summer season, there is available a so-called Tourist Card, what will allow you to take the bus 12 times for 15 euros, and we could call that quite a bargain.
+However, especially in the summer season, a so-called Tourist Card is available which will allow you to take the bus 12 times for 15 euros, and we could call that quite a bargain.

 Traveling to Malta, one should keep in mind that your perception of the distances might change during the stay.
 Malta is the 5th smallest country in Europe, and for comparison, if we were looking at France on the map, and we held a piece of paper from the same map symbolizing Malta, we could fit Malta in the territory of France 1745 times.
 This is how incredibly small is it.
 Filled with magnificent beaches, breathtaking historical spots, thousands of years of culture, and one of the friendliest people of the world.
 It is truly a compact mixture of modern and traditional, quiet and buzzing, romantic and adventurous.
 Who would miss that?